snowplow/documentation/docs/recipes/recipe-marketing-attribution/index.md

 ![](images/models.png)

-## 1. A quick demo of attribution with Snowplow
+## 1. Proof of concept with sample data

 #### Set up a free Snowplow account